 EMERGING MARKETS-Latam FX slammed by strong dollar, Brazil's real hits new low

-Feb 20 (Reuters) - Latin American currencies took a beating on Thursday, as investors fretted over the global spread of the coronavirus after cases outside of China rose, with Brazil's real hitting a new low amid rising safe-haven buying of the U.S. dollar.
+Feb 20 (Reuters) - Latin American currencies took a beating on Thursday, as investors feared a bigger hit to global growth from the coronavirus outbreak after cases outside of China rose.

+The Brazil's real hit a new low amid improving safe-haven appeal for the dollar as data pointed to strength in the U.S. economy,while the Mexican MXN= and the Chilean CLP= pesos fell more than 1.3%.

 The number of new infections rose in South Korea, while Japan reported two new deaths and new research suggested the pathogen was more contagious than previously thought, adding to the alarm.